ss10ss10/airBnbClone/README.md

 # AirBNB Clone
-## First landing page for AirBNB web application
+## Landing page for AirBNB web application
 Contains an array of images and user reviews for the rooms